mesosphere/dcos-docs-site/pages/dkp/dispatch/1.0/operations/index.md

 We offer detailed recommendations on scaling Argo CD for Dispatch.

-# Air gapped deployments
+# Airgapped Deployments

-Details for air gapped deployments of Dispatch.
+Details for airgapped deployments of Dispatch.